AllTheMods/alltheguides/docs/atmg/gravitas2/mining_guide.md

 ---
-title: Mining and Prospecting in Gravitas²
+title: Prospecting, Geology, and Mining in Gravitas²
-description: A Guide to Finding and Extracting Resources in Gravitas²
+description: A Comprehensive Guide to Finding and Extracting Resources in Gravitas²
 authors:
  - Xannaeh
 ---

 ## Introduction to Mining in Gravitas²

 Mining in Gravitas² is a far cry from vanilla Minecraft.
 Resources are not evenly distributed; instead, TerraFirmaCraft (TFC) introduces realistic geology, ore veins, and the necessity for careful prospecting.
-This guide will walk you through understanding mining safety, using prospecting tools, and the basics of finding the ores and minerals you need to progress.
+This guide will walk you through understanding mining safety, TFC geology, using prospecting tools, and locating the specific ores and minerals you need to progress.

 ---